-Charlotte McDonald-Gibson (2016).
-Castaway: True stories of survival from Europe's Refugee Crisis.
-The New Press.
-This is a vivid book that tells the true stories of the challenges of a number of refugees from the Middle East and North Africa as they tried to reach Europe.
+Matthieu Aikins (2022).
+The Naked Don't Fear the Water.
+An Underground Journey with Afghan Refugees.
+This is a vivid book that tells the true stories of the challenges of a Afghan refugees as they tried to reach Europe.
 Trigger warning: this book is not for the faint-hearted as it describes in detail the horrible experiences of those who risk their lives to reach European shores.